thekevinscott/UpscalerJS/docs/docs/documentation/troubleshooting.md

 ```

 To get rid of this warning, update your `patchSize` and `padding` arguments to result in a multiple of the `divisibilityFactor`.

+## Deprecated Model Definition Function

+Passing a function for a model configuration is deprecated and will be removed in a future version of UpscalerJS.

+Model configuration functions were used primarily for registering custom layers and operations.
+This behavior can be achieved by leveraging the `setup` function, which is called upon model instantiation.
+[See the guide on custom model configurations for more information](/documentation/guides/browser/usage/custom-model-configurations).

+To resolve this warning, rewrite your custom model configuration function to be a plain object, and move your instantiation logic into the `setup` function.